parnikkapore/hk-HugeClock/README.md

 We use pretty much the standard makefile engine setup.
 Simply run `make` at the top directory and you should be good to go!

 This project does not have any dependencies beyond the C++ development environment.

+A .hpkg package may be created by running `make package`.